yesodweb/yesodweb.com-content/blog/2014/09/woes-multiple-package-versions.md

 Haskell users use to get their packages installed.

 Let's demonstrate that second case of `MonadTrans`.
-This time, let's try it with GHC 7.8.3 (for reasons I'll make clear in a moment).
+This time, let's try it with GHC 7.8.3.
 GHC ships with transformers-0.3.0.0.
 Next, we'll install the `either` package with `cabal install either`.
 Once again, someone comes along and tells us about a shiny new package, transformers-0.4.1.0.
 Dutifully, we upgrade with `cabal install